 Generally, the same suggestions as packing your bike in a suitable bike bag apply.

-Make sure you write your destination address and contact information on the box.
+Make sure you write your destination address and contact information on the box or bag.

 When you collect your bike, this should usually come through on the luggage belt.